In July 1994, Jeff Bezos founded Amazon in his garage after quitting his job.

 Starting from groceries to large machines, Amazon has become the first choice for all customers looking to buy just about anything.

-This figure represents a 30.9 percent growth in revenue generated in 2017, which stands at $177.9 billion (Amazon, 2019) making it the most extensive online retail platform in the world.
+This figure represents a 30.9 percent growth in revenue generated in previous to last year, which stands at $177.9 billion (Amazon) making it the most extensive online retail platform in the world.

 Its mission is to help every customer discover anything they want to buy online: “Our vision is to be Earth’s most customer-centric company; to build a place where people can come – to find & discover anything – they might want to buy online.”